-Delegator: Chief Executive Officer Express Power to Cat Act 2011: Delegate: s 45 Delegation by CEO of local government.
-Express Power or Cat Act 2011: Duty Delegated: s 64 Extension of time. s 65 Withdrawal of notice.
-Delegate/s: Director Community Planning and Place Manager Development and PlaceManager Planning and Regulation.
-Function: Authority to extend the period of 28 days within which runction. the modified penalty may be paid and the extension may be allowed whether or not the period of 28 days has elapsed [s 64].
-2. Authority, within one year of the infringement notice being given and whether or not the modified penalty has been paid, to withdraw an infringement notice [s 65].
-CEO Conditions on Delegates exercising this delegation require the this Delegation: authorisation of two delegates, one of whom must be the Manager Development and Place Manager Planning and Regulation or Senior Ranger. ■ The delegate authorised to issue the infringement cannot be the same delegate authorised to withdraw the Express Power to infringement.
-Nil Sub-Delegate: - IVII Compliance Links: Cat Regulations 2012: Compilation Links. reg 28 Withdrawal of infringement notice (s 65(1)).
+Delegator: Chief Executive Officer Express Power to Delegate: Cat Act 2011: s 45 Delegation by CEO of local government.
+Express Power or Duty Delegated: Delegate/s: Cat Act 2011: s 64 Extension of time. s 65 Withdrawal of notice.
+Director Community Planningand Place Manager Development and PlaceManager Planning and Regulation, Function: Authority to extend the period of 28 days within which the modified penalty may be paid and the extension may be allowed whether or not the period of 28 days has elapsed [s 64].
+Authority, within one year of the infringement notice being given and whether or not the modified penalty has been paid, to withdraw an infringement notice [s 65].
+CEO Conditions on this Delegation: Delegates exercising this delegation require the authorisation of two delegates, one of whom must be the Manager Development and Place Manager Planning and Regulation or Senior Ranger.
+The delegate authorised to issue the infringement cannot be the same delegate authorised to withdraw the infringement.
+Express Power to Sub-Delegate: - Nil Compliance Links: Cat Regulations 2012: reg 28 Withdrawal of infringement notice (s 65(1)).
 Cats Local Law 2021.
 Record Keeping: Delegations exercised are to be recorded in the Town's document management system.